Lakerolmaker/Ddistributed-UML-system/README.md

 #### Benefits of the system

 - Makings thing easier to see in an overview format
-- Improves transparency by exporting the outcome as a picture.
+- Improves accessabilty by exporting the outcome as a picture.

 #### Structure of systems directory